Bertie Crellin

 Bertram Harry Crellin (27 May 1902 – 15 April 1993) was an Australian rules footballer who played with Footscray in the Victorian Football League (VFL).

 Crellin was a mainstay at the Williamstown Football Club for much of the 1920s.
-From 1922-1929 he filled roles in the backline for Williamstown and was often a standout player.
+From 1922 to 1929 he filled roles in the backline for Williamstown and was often a standout player.
 Like many men of the time, the great depression of 1929 saw Crellin seek employment in a regional area.
 He temporarily relocated to Bendigo at that time and played for the local Kangaroo Flat Football Club.